Krystof850/Expo/replit.md

 - ✅ **NEW: Google Sign In integration** - Full OAuth flow with expo-auth-session
 - ✅ Google Sign In UI components in both sign-in and sign-up screens
 - ✅ Firebase credential integration for Google OAuth tokens
+- ✅ **NEW: Superwall Integration** - Complete paywall system integration
+- ✅ SuperwallProvider configured in root layout with API key management
+- ✅ Paywall hooks integrated in protected area with placement "campaign_trigger"
+- ✅ EAS Build configuration ready for development builds
+- ✅ expo-build-properties configured for iOS 14.0+ and Android SDK 26+

 # User Preferences